Copy Editing vs. Proofreading: What You Need to Know

 - Proofreading – A very light copy edit that focuses on typos and other errors.

 - Copy Editing – A heavier line edit where you also tweak text for clarity and concision.

 However, neither involve making major changes to a text.
 And it’s important to establish the extent of the changes you make with each client before starting work.

 Becoming a Proofreader

 If you want to learn more about proofreading, our comprehensive Becoming A Proofreader course will teach you everything you need to know.
+And if you want to take things to the next level, our Becoming An Editor course will teach you all about copy editing and more.
 Sign up for a free trial today.